benrlodge/google-fonts-live-website-previewer/README.md

  - Default Script (e.g. Latin, Vietnamese, Hebrew)

 ## How's it work
-The app requests a (daily) cached json file of the google fonts api that I've hosted on S3, along with a stylesheet for the app's styles, and then generates a React.js app with a fixed button on the left to start editing.
+The app requests a cached json file of the google fonts api that I've hosted on S3, along with a stylesheet for the app's styles, and then generates a React.js app with a fixed button on the left to start editing.
 When editing, you specifiy a CSS selector and a font-family.
 Once you submit the the selection, the head of the html is injected with the font-family's font styleheet link, and an internal style of the selection you make is injected into the head as well.

 When choosing a selector, use normal CSS selectors, for example:
  - h1